Conner Henry: Professional career

 Henry, who was a 6 ft 7 in tall, 195 lb shooting guard-small forward, was selected by the Houston Rockets, with the 19th pick of the fourth round, and 89th pick overall, of the 1986 NBA draft.
 Throughout his short NBA career, which lasted from 1986 to 1988, he played with the Rockets, Boston Celtics, Milwaukee Bucks and Sacramento Kings.

 Henry also played for the Rapid City Thrillers and the Yakima Sun Kings of the CBA.
 In 1990, he was voted to the All-CBA First Team, as well as the CBA All-Star Game MVP.
 Then in 1992, he again played in the CBA All-Star Game, which was held in the Pacific Northwest, of which he was named the Most Valuable Player once again.
 During the 1992 CBA All-Star Game, he hit four-of-seven three-pointers, which was the most made in such an event since 1970.
-After his NBA career, Henry spent 10 years playing professionally in Italy, France, Spain and Greece, before returning to Montana, USA.
+After his NBA career, Henry spent 10 years playing professionally in Italy, France, Spain and Greece, before returning to Montana.